-Option 1: A signed letter (dated 2025) on headed paper from your most recent school/college/university, which should (as appropriate) confirm: your disability. the amount of extra time you were entitled to in public examinations (e.g. 25%). the amount of time you were entitled to for rest breaks. if you were entitled to 1:1 invigilation. any other accommodations you were entitled to in public examinations. on what basis this had been agreed, for example a diagnosis from a qualified medical practitioner or an assessment by a registered psychologist or specialist teacher assessor.
+Option 1: A signed letter (dated 2025) on headed paper from your most recent school/college/university, which should (as appropriate) confirm: • your disability. the amount of extra time you were entitled to in public examinations (e.g. 25%). the amount of time you were entitled to for rest breaks. if you were entitled to 1:1 invigilation. any other accommodations you were entitled to in public examinations. on what basis this had been agreed, for example a diagnosis from a qualified medical practitioner or an assessment by a registered psychologist or specialist teacher assessor.

 Option 2: A copy of all pages of the most recent JCQ Form 8 (Profile of learning difficulties) or Form 9 (Profile of need) signed by the Head of Centre/SENCo/Assessor.
-Option 3: A full, post-16 diagnostic assessment report of a specific learning difficulty from a specialist the amount of time you were entitled to for rest breaks. if you were entitled to 1:1 invigilation. any other accommodations you were entitled to in public examinations. on what basis this had been agreed, for example a diagnosis from a qualified medical practitioner or an assessment by a registered psychologist or specialist teacher assessor.
-A copy of all pages of the most recent JCQ Form 8 (Profile of learning difficulties) or Form (Profile of need) signed by the Head of Centre/SENCo/Assessor.

-amount of extra examination time (e.g. 25%) and/or other accommodations in public examinations.
+Option 3: A full, post-16 diagnostic assessment report of a specific learning difficulty from a specialist teacher assessor or registered psychologist.
+This must explicitly recommend a specific amount of extra examination time (e.g. 25%) and/or other accommodations in public examinations.
 Option 4: A recent letter (dated 2025) from your usual GP Practice or a specialist (e.g. a consultant or psychiatrist) which must include a clear outline of your disability and the access arrangements you are entitled to for a 2-hour, multiple choice test sat on computer (as opposed to a written examination).
-The letter must specify as appropriate: the impact your disability has on your speed of working and the amount of extra test time (e.g. 25%) recommended to remove any disadvantage. if more than 25% extra test time is recommended why this amount is required to remove any disadvantage. whether rest breaks are required. any other accommodations you are entitled to for examinations.
+The letter must specify as appropriate: • the impact your disability has on your speed of working and the amount of extra test time (e.g. 25%) recommended to remove any disadvantage. • if more than 25% extra test time is recommended why this amount is required to remove any disadvantage. • whether rest breaks are required. • any other accommodations you are entitled to for examinations.
 The letter must make it clear that any recommendations are based on the GP or specialist's clinical opinion.
 A letter that simply states your preferences or wishes is not sufficient to approve access arrangements.